YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Rigid headgear deserves more caution than headphones.
 For patients asking about stronger compression, wearing a helmet after a hair transplant is the better comparison because helmets can compress a wider area and may move against both the recipient and donor zones.

-After the early graft-protection period, start with short sessions.
+After the early graft protection period, start with short sessions.
 Wear the headphones for 15 to 30 minutes, remove them, then check the scalp.
 There should be no new bleeding, no scab pulling, no increased pain, and no visible indentation over grafted skin.
 If the skin looks calm, you can increase duration gradually.

-Students, remote workers, gamers, editors, and call-center staff often need longer audio sessions than they expected.
+Students, remote workers, gamers, editors, and call center staff often need longer audio sessions than they expected.
 For long audio days, plan the first few days around earbuds, external speakers, or shorter calls.
-If over-ear headphones are unavoidable after the first healing phase, take breaks before the scalp becomes warm or damp.
+If over ear headphones are unavoidable after the first healing phase, take breaks before the scalp becomes warm or damp.
 A small pressure point may feel harmless at the start and become obvious only after one or two hours.
 Checking the scalp after the first short session is more useful than trusting comfort alone.

-Can I use headphones at the gym after surgery?
+Using headphones at the gym after surgery

 Gym use adds sweat, movement, and repeated adjustment.
 In the first days, avoid gym headphones because they can slide, trap heat, or make you touch the scalp repeatedly.
 Even earbuds can become a problem if you keep reaching around the grafted temples with sweaty hands.